zhangyunhao116/zmail/README.md

 import zmail
 mail_content = {
     'subject': 'Success!',  # Anything you want.
-    'from': '',  # Better be '' as default, zmail will handle it automatically.
-    'to': '',  # Better be '' as default, zmail will handle it automatically.
     'content': 'This message from zmail!',  # Anything you want.
     'attachments': '/Users/zyh/Documents/example.zip',  # Absolute path will be better.
 }